tonyx/Sharpino/README.md

 The reason is that the cache will avoid the re-read and deserialize on db, and that means that if it fails then you may not realize it (not immediately) and even in many tests.
 However: postgres JSON types are not necessary and will probably cause an overhead as the db will try to parse them, whereas text fields are not parsed at all.

 - Version 4.4.0: added MessageSenders (replacing partially the old IEventBroker) to send events to a message bus after they have been stored.
 Some Rabbitmq examples are provided. (warning.
-In case of compilation errors, replace the old IEventBroker with MessageSenders in the code)
+There is no backward compatibility as the MessageSenders replaces IEventBroker)
 - Version 4.3.4: added more info in some error messages
 - Version 4.3.3: fix md parameter
 - Version 4.3.2: updated dependencies, fixed date error in pgBinaryEventStore